Domestic USA & International Auto Shipping

 It should come as no surprise that Seattle makes the cut for a list about the best cities for off-site workers and entrepreneurs.
 With a tech industry that is a close second to San Jose, CA and the industry powerhouses that grew from it, Seattle has a lot to offer.
 There are tons of pubic options and coworking spaces for getting work done, not to mention that WiFi can be found just about everywhere.
 It’s not a cheap place to live, but the pay scale tends to be higher than in other parts of the country.

 Atlanta is another top city for those that prefer the digital workplace over a conventional office.
 Working from home is popular in the area since companies are open to it and the traffic can make it a very appealing option for potential employees.
+Not to mention there are so many apartments for rent in Atlanta to choose from!
 Like Charlotte, North Carolina, Atlanta is a very affordable in comparison to the other cities that rank highly for working from home.
 Like the others on this list, the city has plenty of available coworking spaces and coffee shops.

 Remote Working Resources